grompe/Drawception-ANBT/README.md

 ## CHANGELOG

 1.67.2015.9
+- Fixed captions of created games not being registered for progress tracking
 - Added tracking of changes in your level progress
 - Added an option to set smoothing threshold